 - Bug fixing and technical support

-I had many different websites in the past and I can say there are some very good hosting providers, but also some – let’s say – sub-optimal ones out there.
+I had many different websites in the past.
+And I can say there are some outstanding hosting providers, but also some – let’s say – sub-optimal ones out there.

-It’s not funny when your website is down and you have to decline several upsales from technical support before actually getting help.
+It’s not funny when your website is down, and you have to decline several upsells from technical support before getting help.

-For several years now, I had some very good experience with a hosting provider called Siteground.
+For several years, I have had very good experiences with a hosting provider called Cloudways.

-They have a very helpful support and great additional service options for their customers.
-You can check them out here.
+The company offers great support and great additional service options for its customers.
+You can check it out here.

 What Are Your Goals for Your Real Estate Website